petergardfjall/dotfiles/cheat/sheets/c++.cheat.md

         a.elem = nullptr;
     }

+A move constructor is essentially a steal operation:

+    // string&& is an rvalue reference to a string string::string(string&& that) {
+        data = that.data;     // shallow copy of the argument
+        that.data = nullptr;  // ownership transfer to the new object }

+    ...
+    // constructor called
+    string s=”apple”;

+    // copy constructor called: s is an lvalue.
+    // effect: deep copy.
+    string s1 = s;

+    // move constructor called: right side is an rvalue.
+    // effect: shallow copy + ownership transfer. string s2 = s + s1;

+    // move constructor called: right side is an rvalue.
+    // note: do NOT use s1 from here on. string s3 = std::move(s1);

 For move assignment, we can do a swap (the idea behind using a swap to implement a move assignment is that the source is just about to be destroyed, so we can just let the destructor for the source do the necessary cleanup work for us):